hyundai-robotics/doc-industrial-communication/3-settings-industrial-communication/3-5-EtherCAT/3-5-2-Settings-EtherCAT-Master.md

 ![[Figure 3.5.2-19 Master Configuration]](<../../_assets/3-Settings-Industrial-Communication/3.5-EtherCAT/2-Master_setting/image_19.png>)

 {% hint style="info" %}
 \.
-Synchronization: To choose between Freerun and Distributed Clocks (DC)
+Synchronization : To choose between Freerun and Distributed Clocks (DC)

 \.
-Redundancy: Whether to use redundancy (cannot be used together with Distributed Clocks)
+Redundancy : Whether to use redundancy (cannot be used together with Distributed Clocks)

 \.
-Bus Cycle Time: Can support at least 250 us (1 ms or above is recommended)
+Bus Cycle Time : Can support at least 250 us (1 ms or above is recommended)
 {% endhint %}

 <br>